-Previously, I worked with Dr Mateja Jamnik on Accessible Reasoning with Diagrams project, where we designed, implemented and empirically evaluated a diagrammatic reasoner for the explanation of ontology reasoning and debugging, in collaboration with cognitive scientist in University of Brighton.
+Previously, I worked with Professor Mateja Jamnik on Accessible Reasoning with Diagrams project, where we designed, implemented and empirically evaluated a diagrammatic reasoner for the explanation of ontology reasoning and debugging, in collaboration with cognitive scientist in University of Brighton.
 Prior to this, I did my PhD in Artificial Intelligence in Intelligent Systems Group of Department of Computer Science, University of Bath.
 My research during my PhD focused on explanatory decision-making in multi-agent systems using Argumentation Theory.

 Research.
 My main area of expertise is symbolic AI; Research interests include Explainable AI, Automated Reasoning, Reinforcement Learning and Multi-agent Decision-making.